czarekrog/blog-app/README.md

 ## About the project

 ### Short description
-This is a Blog App
+This is a Blog App that has the following functionalities:
+- Fetching posts from Firestore Database
+- Commenting posts [All signed in users]
+- Creating / Editing / Removing blog posts [Available to admin]
+- Marking posts as featured [Available to admin]

 ### The purpose of the project
 This project was created in order to present my coding skills.